apache/pulsar/site2/docs/admin-api-namespaces.md

 ### List namespaces within a tenant

-You can list all namespaces within a given Pulsar {% popover tenant %}.
+You can list all namespaces within a given Pulsar [tenant](reference-terminology.md#tenant).

 #### pulsar-admin